rossrobino/ovr/apps/docs/src/server/docs/01-get-started.md

 npm i ovr
 ```

 Alternatively, you can setup ovr with a pre-configured template using [Vite with domco](https://domco.robino.dev).
-This includes live reload and options for Tailwind, deployment adapters, and more.
+This includes live reload and options for Tailwind, deployment adapters, and more. domco will create a server entry point in `src/server/+app.tsx` with ovr pre-configured.

 ```bash
 npx create-domco@latest --framework=ovr